jackdbd/calderone/docs/external-https-load-balancer.md

 Updating the domain status can take a long time, since the [DNS propagation can take up to 72 hours](https://cloud.google.com/load-balancing/docs/ssl-certificates/troubleshooting#domain-status).

+## 3 - Create NEGs (Network Endpoint Groups)

+A network endpoint group (NEG) is a configuration object that specifies a group of backend endpoints or services.

-## 3 - Create a serverless NEG (Network Endpoint Group) for each Cloud Run service
+### Create a serverless NEG for each Cloud Run service

 The load balancer uses a serverless NEG backend to direct requests to a serverless Cloud Run service.
 This NEG must be in the same GCP region of the Cloud Run service.